otoolep/questdb.io/docs/sqlINDEX.md

 ---
-id: index
+id: indexes
-title: INDEX
+title: INDEXES
-sidebar_label: INDEX
+sidebar_label: Indexes
 ---

 An index stores row locations for each value of the target column in order to provide faster read access.
 It allows to bypass full table scans by directly accessing the relevant rows on queries with `WHERE` conditions.